-Mirabai Bush is a cofounder and a senior fellow of the Center for Contemplative Mind in Society, which transforms higher education by supporting and encouraging the use of contemplative/ introspective practices and perspectives to create active learning and research environments that look deeply into experience and meaning for all.
+Mirabai Bush is founding director and a senior fellow of the Center for Contemplative Mind in Society, which transforms higher education by supporting and encouraging the use of contemplative/ introspective practices and perspectives to create active learning and research environments that look deeply into experience and meaning for all.

 She has developed contemplative programs and taught leaders in higher education, law, environment, journalism, philanthropy, business, and activism for more than 20 years.
 With Google's Jolly Good Fellow, Chade-Meng Tan, and Zen teacher Norman Fischer, she developed the original curriculum for Search Inside Yourself.
 She has taught mindfulness in many organizations, including American Express, Hearst Publications, Google, and Fetzer Institute.